 Domain specialization

-Specialization of the observation model for an application domain is accomplished primarily using a domain model and its feature-type catalogue.
+Specialization of the Observation model for an application domain is accomplished primarily using a domain model and its feature-type catalogue.
 For example, an instance of a feature type in the domain feature-type catalogue will provide the ultimate feature-of-interest for the investigation of which the observation is a part, and the characteristic properties of the feature type provide potential observed properties.
 A description of a sensor type or process familiar within the application domain is the value of the observation procedure, while the explicit device or person performing this procedure is provided as the observer.

-The observation model encourages encapsulation of domain specialization in the associated classes, while the observation class itself rarely needs specialization.
+The Observation model encourages encapsulation of domain specialization in the associated classes, while the Observation class itself rarely needs specialization.
 Nevertheless, other choices could be made in partitioning information between the classes in the model.
-For some applications, it might be convenient for information that is strictly associated with a second-layer object (procedure, feature-of-interest) to be associated with a specialized observation type.
+For some applications, it can be convenient for information that is strictly associated with a second-layer object (procedure, feature-of-interest) to be associated with a specialized Observation type.

 For example, when measuring chemistry or contamination, the process often involves retrieving material samples from a sampling site, which are then sent to a laboratory for analysis.
 The material sample is a very tangible feature instance, with an identity.
-For some applications, it might be important to recognize the existence of the material sample, and retain a separate description of it.
+For some applications, it can be important to recognize the existence of the material sample, and retain a separate description of it.
 However, in other applications, particularly when the focus is on monitoring the change in a property at a sampling site, the existence of a series of distinct material samples is of minor or no interest.
 In this case, creating a series of objects and identifiers is superfluous to the user’s requirements.

 In certain cases, some additional properties strictly associated with such a material sample must also be recorded, an example is the “sampling elevation” in a water or atmospheric column.
 A number of choices can be made.
 For example, the elevation could be: